be who you are, teach what you love

 Tiered Tuition:

-Students + Families of Partner Schools: $0 - Fully Funded
+Students + Young Adult Graduates of Partner Schools: $0 - Fully Funded

 *Full and partial-scholarships available to qualifying community members